413D3Z/VueRavelite/README.md

 # I hate outdated boilerplates so I will make sure this is always upgraded to the latest Core Components, whatever you choose to add in thereafter is up to you

-The project was created to save myself time for redoing the same things all over again when starting a new Laravel/Vue project.
+# The project was created to save myself time for redoing the same things all over again when starting a new Laravel/Vue project.

-The main goal of this project is to reduce code and make everything simpler for bootstrapping new projects.
+# The main goal of this project is to reduce code and make everything simpler for bootstrapping new projects.

-Remember Vite 5 required you to import components with the .vue extension.
+# Remember Vite 5 required you to import components with the .vue extension.
+# Also Laravel 11 the default DB is sqlite, be sure to change this to MYSQL or MariaDB is required /config/database.php

 The project is built with the following components: